 “Epaphras, who is one of you, a bondservant of Christ, greets you, always laboring fervently for you in prayers, that you may stand perfect and complete in all the will of God.”

-Epaphras is an eminent Bible teacher from Colosse (Co 1:7,8; 4:12).
+“Epaphras” was an eminent Bible teacher from Colosse (Col 1:7,8; 4:12).
 He was with Paul when he wrote Colossians in Rome.
-Paul mentions him in Philemon 23, where he calls him “my fellow-prisoner.”
-Epaphras was Paul’s cell-mate.
+Paul mentions Epaphras in Philemon 23, calling him “my fellow prisoner;” he was Paul’s cellmate.
 Epaphras’ made a long, hazardous journey to Rome.
-His report concerning the conditions in the churches of the Lycus Valley caused Paul to write Colossians (1:7-9).
+His report concerning the conditions in the churches of the Lycus Valley caused Paul to write Colossians (Col 1:7-9).

 “who is one of you”

 Along with Onesimus (v.9), Epaphras was a Colosse Christian; he belonged to the church at Colosse.
 He was probably their pastor.